guftrindade/Mango/README.md

-# Mango - Application in microservices
+# Application in microservices

 This project was created using microservices as shown in the following figure.
-The application was developed in .NET 7 with a SQL Server relational database, where 7 databases were created with their own functionalities as well as their applications.
-Regarding the messaging service, two ways were presented, Azure ServiceBus and RabbitMQ, the latter was created in a separate branch.
-Strape was used as a means of payment for the system in testing mode for checkout services.
-Ocelot was used as a Gateway.
+The application was developed in .NET 7 using:

+- Relational database SQL Server
+- Messaging by RabbitMQ and Azure ServiceBus
+- Payment method by Strape
+- API Gateway using Ocelot
+- Repository Pattern
+- Web Application with Bootstrap 5
+- Authentication and Authorization with Identity Server

 ![image](https://github.com/guftrindade/Mango/assets/67704261/aac00ee3-1bf1-42ed-aa8d-e42b2e6e435d)